wyattkac/wyattkac.github.io/_projects/HPR Rocket Build/index.md

 layout: post
 title: HPR Rocket Build
 description:
     Designing an HPR rocket requires developing an airframe that is strong, aerodynamic, and stable.
-To ensure high reliability, an avionics bay must be constructed with at least two different deployment mechanisms.
+To ensure high reliability, an avionics bay must be constructed with at least two different deployment mechanisms, one of which I am designing and testing.
 skills:
   - KiCad
   - C++